dasjyotishka/Utilisation-of-machine-learning-algorithms-for-the-detection-of-enzymes-from-protein-graphs/README.md

 # Utilisation of machine learning algorithms incorporating Laplacian and unsupervised methods for the detection of enzymes from protein graphs
-This repository contains the report and a Python notebook containing the code for the implementation of a project that seeks to investigate the use of different ML methods for the detection of enzymes from protein graphs.
+This repository contains the report and code for the implementation of a project that seeks to investigate the use of different ML methods for the detection of enzymes from protein graphs.

+To read about the project in detail, please consult the report attached.
+The implementation code is provided in a Python notebook.

 # Authors and Contributors
 1. Jyotishka Das